-- FC-9.1.1 The Forty Recommendations (see www.fatf-gafi.org) and Nine Special Recommendations (together with their associated interpretative notes and best practices papers) issued by the Financial Action Task Force (FATF), provide the basic framework for combating money laundering activities and the financing of terrorism.
-FATF Recommendations 4-6, 8-11, 13-15, 17-19, 21-23, 25, 29-32 and 40 as well as Special Recommendations IV-IX, and the AML/CFT Methodology are specifically relevant to the investment business sector. - FC-9.1.2 The relevant authorities in Bahrain believe that the principles established by these Recommendations and Special Recommendations should be followed by investment firm licensees in all material respects, as representing best practice and prudence in this area.
+FC-9.1.1 The FATF Recommendations (see www.fatf-gafi.org) (together with their associated interpretative notes and best practices papers) issued by the Financial Action Task Force (FATF), provide the basic framework for combating money laundering activities and the financing of terrorism.
+FATF Recommendations 2, 9-12, 15, 17-21, 26-27, 33-35 and 40 and the AML/CFT Methodology are relevant to the investment business sector.

+FC-9.1.2 The relevant authorities in Bahrain believe that the principles established by these Recommendations should be followed by investment firm licensees in all material respects, as representing best practice and prudence in this area.